Graph Unlearning: Evaluation

+\mypara{Comparison with \scratch} Interestingly, we could observe that \sysname-\bkm performs slightly better than \scratch in some cases.
+For instance, the F1 score of \sysname-\bkm is 0.801 on the Cora dataset and the \gin model, while the corresponding F1 score of \scratch is 0.787.
+There are two possible reasons for this phenomenon.
+First, sampling often can eliminate some ``noise'' in the dataset, which is consistent with the observation of prior studies~\cite{ZZSKP20,CLSLBH19}.
+Second, \sysname makes the final prediction by aggregating all submodels' results, in this sense, \sysname performs an ensemble, another way to improve model performance.

-We reach similar conclusions for edge unlearning whose results are shown in \autoref{app:result_edge_unlearning}.
-Considering the conclusions for node unlearning and edge unlearning are similar in terms of both unlearning efficiency and model utility, we only provide the results for node unlearning in the following parts.
+Considering the conclusions for node unlearning and edge unlearning are similar in terms of both unlearning efficiency and model utility, the results can be found at \autoref{app:edge_unlearning_results}, we only provide the results for node unlearning in the following parts.